alexjeffburke/jest-unexpected/documentation/api/expect.md

 # Assertions

-We have implemented all assertions present in jest expect incuded in version 23.6.x of the library.
+We have implemented all assertions present in jest expect that are included in version 27.0 of the library.